-Married couples who want to adopt a child should be sure they know all legal requirements of the countries and governmental agencies that are involved.
-They should counsel with their priesthood leaders and, if possible, with staff members in LDS Family Services.
-If LDS Family Services is not available in the area, couples can work with their priesthood leaders to locate licensed, authorized agencies that protect both the children and the adoptive parents.
+If you are married and you and your spouse want to adopt a child, be sure you know all legal requirements of the countries and governmental agencies that are involved.
+Counsel with your priesthood leaders and, if you live in the United States, with staff members in LDS Family Services.
+If you live outside the United States or LDS Family Services is not available in your area, work with your priesthood leaders to locate other counseling agencies or resources that protect both the children and the adoptive parents.

 President Henry B. Eyring reminds every parent that their “most important and powerful assignments are in the family.
 They are important because the family has the opportunity at the start of a child’s life to put feet firmly on the path home” (“Help Them on Their Way Home,” April 2010 general conference).

 © 2015 Intellectual Reserve, Inc. All Rights Reserved